Skip to main content

 • Will the AMP effect my current financial aid?

-The Graduate Programs Manager will provide further instructions on the application process when the application is available (typically mid-March).
 The application deadline for AMP admission is June 15th.
-Please note that a formal recommendation to the Graduate College regarding conditional admission to the program may not take place until after final spring grades are posted in UAccess.
+Please note that a formal recommendation to the Graduate College regarding conditional admission to the program will not take place until after final spring grades are posted in UAccess.

 For general information regarding the required application materials for each program, please visit the following pages: